wp-plugins/cookie-notice/readme.txt

 1. screenshot-1.png

 == Changelog ==

+= 1.2.3 =
+* New: Portuguese translation, thanks to Luis Maia

 = 1.2.2 =
 * Fix: Read more linking to default site language in WPML & Polylang